Get a custom logo like ours for less -

 Let’s be more specific:

 We need mouths to invite others to church, to witness about what God’s doing here.
 We need mouths to open and sing out His praises in this room or in the choir!
-We need mouths that will speak the truth in love, that say ‘I’m sorry’, that encourage a fallen brother, that tell children about Jesus, that disciple and teach and train others in groups or one on one.
-Most of all, we need mouths that say ‘yes’ when asked to help out around here!!
+We need mouths that will speak the truth in love, that say ‘I’m sorry’, that encourage a fallen brother, that tell children about Jesus, that disciple and teach and train others.
+Most of all, we need mouths that say ‘yes’ when asked to help out around here!

-We need feet that will bring us out to church faithfully whenever the doors are open…to Sunday School and on Sunday nites--and also “in the midst” of the week on Wednesdays!
+We need feet that will bring us out to church faithfully whenever the doors are open…to Sunday School and on Sunday nights--and also “in the midst” of the week on Wednesdays!
 We need feet that will answer the call to the ministry and go out of here to study and serve wherever God leads.
-We need feet that jump high in this room at the hearing of great truths and that hit the floor and walk straight as a result…wearing the shoes of the gospel…a sermon in shoes, taking the message to others in great need!
+We need feet that jump high in this room at the hearing of great truths and that hit the floor and walk straight as a result…wearing the shoes of the gospel…a mobile sermon, taking the message to others in great need!

 We need hands to work on this property, cooking, cleaning and fixing.
 We need hands playing instruments, operating puppets, shaking other’s hands in greeting, interpreting for the deaf, and most of all, holding the hands of little ones God has entrusted us with, wiping noses, changing diapers, pointing the way for little eyes to look, helping them with their crafts, to learn verses, to get saved!